 Once you are outside getting ready to watch the eclipse, make sure everyone has the appropriate gear for observing the moon’s transit across the face of the sun.
 There are numerous companies offering eclipse glasses and viewers.

-In a quick clip the TDOT also points out that you should not wear “eclipse glasses” while driving.
+In a quick clip warning, you should not wear “eclipse glasses” while driving.
 We hope it is obvious that wearing these very dark glasses during an eclipse is like wearing sunglasses for night driving.

 The American Astronomical Society (AAS), part of the National Science Foundation offers key safety tips so that you can watch the eclipse safely—without damaging your eyes.
 The AAS notes that only five (5) companies produce safety glasses and handheld devices which meet the criteria for eclipse viewing.
 If you buy, buy only approved devices, and use them alone.
 Do not double up and use safety glasses plus binoculars or any other lens.
 Do not use eclipse glasses if they are old or scratched.